jronallo/iiif-workshop/workshop/search/service-in-manifest.md

 ## Content Service

-We simply add a content search service
+We simply add a content search service by providing the URI to the service.
+The client can then use that URI to create a valid query.

 Add a `service` property at the same level as the top-level `metadata` and `description` properties.
 The value of `service` should be a list/array.